davadazaita/davadazaita/README.md

 ---

-## 😄 - The third temple Ezequiel in the Old World will be a house of justice.
+## 😄 - Ezekiel's third temple in the Old World is a house of justice - 😄.

 ---